ylvarw/anax-flat/content/images.md

 repeated the operation; did it again; compared the in- significant whitewashed streak with the far-reaching continent of unwhitewashed fence, and sat down on a tree-box discouraged.
+[FIGURE src="image/blad.jpg&w=150" caption="blad på en gren och class=right" class="right"]

-Jim came skipping out at the gate with a tin pail, and singing Buffalo Gals.
+Jim came skipping out at the
+gate with a tin pail, and singing Buffalo Gals.
 Bringing water from the town pump had always been hateful work in Tom's eyes, before, but now it did not strike